TejasAgarkar14/CODSOFT/README.md

 ----------------------------------------------

 >Note: If opened on chrome, it might get dected as *Dangerous*, but it's safe.
+To navigate towards webpage, follow this: Details >>> Only this site.